Origin, Courses & Branches

-Actually this is the continuation of maxillary branch which give further branches.
+Actually, this is the continuation of the maxillary branch which gives further branches.

 6. Middle Superior Alveolar Nerve:

-This nerve is also given within the infra orbital groove.
-It comes down and moves laterally on the inner aspect of lateral wall of maxilla, supplying the mucosa of maxillary sinus and upper premolar teeth.
+This nerve is also given within the infraorbital groove.
+It comes down and moves laterally on the inner aspect of the lateral wall of the maxilla, supplying the mucosa of the maxillary sinus and upper premolar teeth.

 7. Anterior Superior Alveolar Nerve: